 The manga MPD Psycho by Eiji Otsuka uses this as a primary plot device, with its body-hopping serial killers and web of conspiracies.
 The live-action TV adaptation actually tones this down a bit; which is rather unexpected, since it was adapted by Takashi Miike, who is notorious for his Gorn-laden horror movies.

-In Naruto this occurs during Pain's invasion of Konoha.
-Having already killed Jiraiya and coerced Sasuke into joining him, he then runs amuck, tearing souls out of people, launching massive amounts of ordinance at homes and orphanages, summoning monstrosities, and disturbing the peace.
+This occurs during Pain's invasion of Konoha.
+Having already killed Jiraiya and coerced Sasuke into joining him, he then runs amok, tearing souls out of people, launching massive amounts of ordinance at homes and orphanages, summoning monstrosities, and disturbing the peace.
 He confronts Tsunade and proceeds to rip the soul out of Shizune, gaining the hidden location of Naruto.
-The village is in ruins, shinobi are dead, and the secret they tried to protect is lost to the Big Bad.
+The village is in ruins, shinobi are dead, including Naruto's other mentor, Kakashi, and the secret they tried to protect is lost to the Big Bad.
 And then Pain nukes Konoha.

 Naruto returns, far more powerful than ever, having removed the flaw from his Rasen-Shuriken and gained other levels in badass to boot.
 But it's not enough.
-He destroys some of Pain's lesser bodies, but in the end Pain beats him down, stabs one of his potential Love Interests through the stomach right in front of him.
+He destroys some of Pain's lesser bodies, but in the end Pain beats him down and stabs Hinata through the stomach right in front of him after she told him she loved him, which was the first time he ever heard anybody say that to him genuinely.
 This ain't over yet; it gets worse.

 It gets even worse when he finds out that his brother was ordered by the village's elders to kill the Uchiha clan, then prompting Sasuke not to want revenge against his brother but the entirety of Konoha.

 Madara teaming up with Obito to take on our main hero squad was bad enough, but then the Juubi is revived!
-So far so good as the entire alliance makes its appearance to aid Naruto and co in fighting it, only for the Juubi to transform from its bloated, mostly stationary form, into ahorribly emaciated monsterthat begins to nuke the hell out of the surroundings, INCLUDING the Alliance's HQ!
+So far so good as the entire alliance makes its appearance to aid Naruto and co in fighting it, only for the Juubi to transform from its bloated, mostly stationary form, into a horribly emaciated monster that begins to nuke the hell out of the surroundings, INCLUDING the Alliance's HQ!
 This results in the death of Shikaku, Inoichi, and countless others from the now destroyed Hidden Cloud Village.
 Which also means Shikamaru and Ino now have to deal with the deaths of their fathers, one day after having to fight their dead sensei.
+And then Neji sacrifices his life to protect Naruto and Hinata, which devastates Naruto so badly that he nearly gives in to Obito's Breaking Speech.

 D.Gray-Man's protagonist, Allen Walker's entire life is this trope.
 He's abandoned by his parents at birth because of his apparently deformed arm.
 As a very young child he works at a circus where he's beaten by the clowns.
 He's finally adopted by Mana at the age of seven, only to lose him three years later.
 Then Allen makes a contract with the Millennium Earl to bring his foster father back, only to have Mana curse him before Allen unwillingly kills his now-Akuma father with his own Anti-Akuma weapon arm.
 The trauma turns his hair white.
 Then he goes through hellish training with General Cross for four years, which leads to him becoming an exorcist.
 After that it's just one horrible situation after another, including: losing his arm, and Innocence, and getting a hole torn out of his heart thanks to Tyki and seeing the only place that he could ever call home, the Order, almost be destroyed by a Level Four Akuma attack.
 Think he deserves a break?
 Too bad: it goes From Bad to Worse.
 The night before his mentor dies he is told that he is the host of the batshit evil Fourteenth Noah who wants to take over his body and personality in order to become the Millennium Earl... and he'll have to kill someone who he loves dearly.
 It hasn't gotten any better since then.